 The seismic retail sector shift

-Jonathan Flynn, Consultant in our Retail Practice, discusses how the retail sector’s evolution has been expedited as a result of the Covid-19 pandemic
+We discuss how the retail sector’s evolution has been expedited as a result of the Covid-19 pandemic

 The retail sector has been going through a slow transition period, one in which the UK high street has been in intensive care for over a decade.
 However, the past weeks of lockdown measures have now exacerbated the underlying reasons for the demise of brick and mortar shopping: footfall has dropped to an all-time low; non-essential shopfronts have closed (temporary or permanent) and the shift to online shopping has been exponential.
 The impact on the sector has been immediate, raising the question as to whether this will be the final nail in the coffin for the high street as we know it.